I work in an Academic Institution do I have to pay for the ICIQ modules if I am using them for Academic purposes?

 We advise that each module is used in its entirety in its supplied format, as each of the modules have been validated in their entirety.
-However multiple modules may be used together, each in their entirety.
+However multiple modules may be administered together (in their entirety).

 What do I do if the language I want is not available?

 We are keen to support academic research and continued development of the ICIQ and would be happy for you to collaborate with us to create a translation for that module in a new language.
 Please refer to validation methodology for full details.

 Electronic data capture